smaremanda/add-in-docs/how-to/create-a-sharepoint-add-in-that-contains-a-document-template-and-a-task-pane-add-in.md

 - In  **Solution Explorer**, open the shortcut menu for the SharePoint Add-in project, and then choose  **Publish**.

     The  **Publish Office and SharePoint Add-ins** wizard appears.
-For more information, see[Publish SharePoint Add-ins by using Visual Studio](http://msdn.microsoft.com/library/8137d0fa-52e2-4771-8639-60af80f693bb%28Office.15%29.aspx).
+For more information, see [Publish SharePoint Add-ins by using Visual Studio](http://msdn.microsoft.com/library/8137d0fa-52e2-4771-8639-60af80f693bb%28Office.15%29.aspx).

 ## Additional resources